 Welcome to Year 6!

 Year 6 is a very important year in primary school.
 Not only are our Year 6 pupils in their final year, they are also role models to the rest of the school.
-Miss Moss, Miss Flint and Mrs Hall look to Year 6 to set a positive example and lead the way.
+Miss Moss, Mrs Potter, Mrs Hall and Mrs Young look to Year 6 to set a positive example and lead the way.

 In Year 6, we work hard all year.
 We want pupils to work hard, aspire to be the best they can and make a positive contribution.
 This means trying hard in every area of school life.
 Year 6 children run ‘Big Friends, Little Friends’ and buddy up with children in the Reception class in order to help the children settle well into school life.